front-commerce/developers.front-commerce.com/source/docs/advanced/payments/payzen.md

 ---
 id: payzen
-title: PayZen integration
+title: PayZen / Lyra Collect integration
 ---

-This page contains information about the different ways you can accept payments with [PayZen](https://payzen.eu/) in your Front-Commerce application.
+This page contains information about the different ways you can accept payments with [PayZen](https://payzen.eu/) or [Lyra Collect](https://www.lyra.com/lyra-collect/) in your Front-Commerce application.

 * [Front-Commerce Payment](#Front-Commerce-Payment)
 * [Magento2 module](#Magento2-module)